 NOTE: This does not apply to guests who are starting their trip with a hike into Grand Canyon!

-Organizing your bag: The night before the trip, you may want to organize your bag and place items that you’ll need during the day at the top; such as sunscreen in a Ziploc, sarong, camera and case, hat, lightweight long-sleeve UPF shirt, rain gear, chapstick, medications, river guidebook, etc. That way it will be easy to organize your belongings into the provided dy bags at orientation.
+Organizing your bag: The night before the trip, you may want to organize your bag and place items that you’ll need during the day at the top; such as sunscreen in a Ziploc, sarong, camera and case, hat, lightweight long-sleeve UPF shirt, rain gear, chapstick, medications, river guidebook, etc. That way it will be easy to organize your belongings into the provided day bags at orientation.
 Your duffel bag will go in our provided “checked luggage” dry bag that you won’t be able to access again until we get to camp.
-You’ll always have access to the things you place in your day dry bag.
+You’ll always have access to the things you place in your “carry-on” dry bag.
 Plan accordingly.
 Often, guests clip their water bottle to straps on the raft with a carabiner.
-A cheap, lightweight, drawstring backpack is great to store inside of the provided day dry bag and use for daily side hikes so you can have your hands free.
+A lightweight, drawstring backpack is great to store inside of the provided day dry bag and use for daily side hikes so you can have your hands free.

 Clothing: The morning of the trip, be ready to go with river gear on.
 Ladies often wear a quick-dry base layer such a two-piece swimsuit or synthetic underwear and bra.
 Guys are river ready in swim trunks and a quick-dry top.
 Rain gear can be left in your bag, no need to put it on quite yet.
 Most of you have an early start, so it can be cool when we first pick you up.
-Have a fleece or other warm layer on, or at least handy, so you can stay comfortable throughout your morning travels.
+Have a fleece or other warm layer handy, so you can stay comfortable throughout your morning travels.
 To stay warm in cooler weather, you can add your long underwear layer and/or socks for additional warmth.
 On warmer trips, try these tips to keep cool.